cognitedata/reveal/react-tenant-selector/README.md

 See [Confulence](https://cognitedata.atlassian.net/wiki/spaces/AD/pages/2334818447/Enable+OIDC+Tokens+for+an+Application) for more info on how to setup Azure login.

+## Other usage options

+Some other keys you can set (via sidecar):

+`disableLegacyLogin` - Disable the top legacy part of the login box `disableTranslations` - Stop i18n from loading `showFakeIdP` - Show the 'Login with Fake IDP' button (requires docker service)

 ## How to run this component locally

 You can make changes and test them loally with the storybook here (`yarn storybook`)